RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-21-esc-programming-and-calibration-for-openrov.markdown

 comments: true
 categories:
 ---
-{% imgcap middle /images/openrov_esc.jpg 3 ESCs.
-Each has a switch and a power & signal cable. %}
+{% imgcap middle /images/openrov_esc.jpg Three ESCs, one for each motor.
+Each has a switch and a power/signal line. %}
 OpenROV was my first experience with electronic speed controllers (ESCs).
 This article will document my initial mistakes with ESCs, and some solutions.